 Poor heat distribution:

-Glass cookware distributes heat poorly, and that’s why it’s unsuitable for gas stoves.
+glass pots and pans distributes heat poorly, and that’s why it’s unsuitable for gas stoves.

 It’s not non-stick: